top of page

 Spider Control

-Spring marks the beginning of increased spider activity, and we recommend a minimum of 2 to 4 applications of our exterior-spray treatment each year.
-Our treatment creates a protective barrier around your home or business targeting common spider habitats such as foundations, siding, and window.
-This proactive approach significantly reduces visible webs and makes your space less inviting for spiders and their.
+Spring marks the beginning of increased spider activity, and we recommend a minimum of 2 to 4 exterior spray applications per year.
+Our treatment creates a protective barrier around your home or business, targeting common spider habitats such as foundations, siding, and windows.
+This proactive approach significantly reduces visible webs and makes your space less inviting for spiders and their prey.

 Recommended Treatment Schedule (April–October)